neurosnap/erock.io/content/blog/redux-saga-style-guide.md/index.md

 as professional software engineers then we need to make testing as easy as possible.

-I wrote an entire article on
-[testing with generators](https://erock.io/simplify-testing-async-io-javascript/)
+Interested to learn more?
+I wrote a separate article on [testing with generators](https://erock.io/simplify-testing-async-io-javascript/)

 ### Reducers as setters